 It was January, 2012.
 After about a month of backpacking through India, I took a small detour through Kathmandu.
-I was taking a stroll from my hotel in Thamel towards Swayambhunath, or the “Monkey Temple” (for those who can’t pronounce the Nepalese name), one morning, when I heard a whining puppy.
-I kept trying to shoo it to the side of the road so it won’t get run over by a car.
+I was taking a stroll from my hotel in Thamel towards Swayambhunath, or the “Monkey Temple”, one morning, when I saw a small black puppy, lost and whining.
+I tried shooing it to the side of the road so it won’t get run over by a car.
 I didn’t want to touch it.
 I was afraid it had rabies or some kind of parasite.
-At one point, it ran onto the middle of the street, where a bus was heading right towards it, so I leaped to grab it.
+At one point, it ran onto the middle of the street, where a bus was heading right towards it, so I jumped to grab it.
 The bus driver swerved to the right to avoid running us over and started shouting.
 I was glad I didn’t understand what he said.
 It sounded like he was cursing.

 The puppy in my arms was shivering.
 It was so small, with beady black eyes and soft black fur.
 It was such a beautiful creature that I started toying with the idea of taking it home with me.
 It awakened my deeply buried mother instincts.

 I asked a nearby shopkeeper and his customers if anyone had seen it’s mother.
 They said they hadn’t but there was a family living down the street that took in stray dogs.
 One of the customers then led me to their house.
 That is when I first met Punam.